solidigm/endurance_profiler/README.md

 The performance impact of the tool is minimal.

-## Data log file size
+## Log file size

 The data log file endurance_profiler.data.log is located in /var/log/endurance_profiler.
 Every minute one line is added to the file.
+This file grows about 125KB per day.
-File grows about 125KB per day.
+The console log file endurance_profiler.console.log is located in /var/log/endurance_profiler.
 It is recommended to use a tool such as logrotate to allow automatic rotation, compression, removal, and mailing of log files.

 ## info output